Welcome to All International Students

 Tuition is due 2 weeks before you start classes – the Bursar’s office can help you sort through all the options, including payment plans, scholarships, and how financial aid impacts your bill.

 At NHTI, we aim to make your transition here easy.
-Sign up for a New Student Orientation, which typically runs from 8 a.m. to 2 p.m.
-Bring a friend or your parents; we’ll show you around and answer all your questions.
+Sign up for a New Student Orientation, which typically runs from 9 a.m. to 2 p.m.
+We’ll show you around and answer all your questions.

 File Health Documents